Singapore wants to stop counting Covid cases. Its roadmap could be a model for other countries - KESQ

 Singapore had been held up as a success story in controlling the virus, thanks to strict border controls, instituting quarantines and contact tracing as well as rules on social gatherings and mask wearing.

 It managed to contain earlier outbreaks, including a peak of cases in April last year.
-In May, a small cluster of cases was connected to Changi Airport employees, promoting tighter curbs.
+In May, a small cluster of cases was connected to Changi Airport employees, prompting tighter curbs.

 Its new approach is a departure from other places that have been successful at managing the pandemic but have comparatively low vaccination rates and have recently reimposed tougher restrictions.